• Chapter 5

 in music depend on a dissonant effect.
 But, in tonal music

-of the style we are studying – that is, music based on major and minor scales and using chords in the manner we’ll discuss later – it’s essential that dissonances be treated carefully: usually their best effect will require that they be followed quickly by a contrasting consonant interval as part of what
+– that is, music based on major and minor scales and using chords in the manner we’ll discuss later – it’s essential that dissonances be treated carefully: usually their best effect will require that they be followed quickly by a contrasting consonant interval as part of what

 is called resolution of the dissonance.
 For now let’s just determine which intervals are considered consonant